 Peace of mindIf our testing determines the battery is defective we will replace it.
-The claim must be made within the warranty period listed on top of the battery.
+The claim must be made within the warranty period.
 Dated proof of purchase is required.
-The warranty period for replacement starts on the date of purchase of the defective battery it replaces.
+The warranty period for replacement starts on the date of purchase of the defective battery it replaces, it does not mean a new warranty is provided with the new product.
 Head to your local store to make a claim.
 This warranty does not cover defects due to normal wear, abuse, damage, neglect, over or under charging or incorrect application, installation or maintenance.

 Using electronic battery testers